 Spotlights get their name from the shape of their light spread, a sharp circular spot.
 For precise and sharp beam spread, the narrow beam angle needs to be less than 45°, though spotlights typically don’t go lower than 25°.

 Contrary to floodlights, spotlights are directional, have concentrated beam spread, and result in sharper shadows.
-Spotlights are also less power-hungry and have both indoor and outdoor applications.
+With such specific characteristics, the applications for spotlights are limited.

 Finally, the everyday use of spotlighting is, highlighting specific areas or persons, like in a stage play, where you can highlight a lead actor from the background.